dart-lang/site-www/src/null-safety/migration-guide.md

    as a **prerelease** version.

 {{ site.alert.info }}
-  **Migrating an app is the same as migrating a package.**
+  **Migrating an app is technically the same as migrating a package.**
-  Before fully migrating an app, consider waiting until null safety is in a stable release.
+  Before migrating an app,
-  In the meantime, you can learn about null safety, perhaps adding migration hints to your app or refactoring your app code.
+  consider waiting until null safety is in a stable release and all your dependencies are ready.
 {{ site.alert.end }}

 [null safety]: /null-safety